-The club's electronic ticketing system must be certified by the Danish League.
+The club's electronic ticketing system, cf. Article 7.4.18 above, must be certified by the Danish League.

-In order to obtain certification, ticketing system data must be available in a REST API and additionally, as a minimum include the 16 mutual data standards.
+In order to obtain certification, ticketing system data must be available in a REST API and additionally, as a minimum include the data standards of the Danish League.